 There is nothing to see here at the moment.
 But considering that Left 4 Dead 3 is already in development and we may hear something about it soon, we think we may be able to update this section with a reveal trailer pretty soon.
 Keep an eye out.

 Left 4 Dead 3 Release Date and Platforms

 Valve has stuck to a specific date for the last two games in the series.
-Even though there’s a huge time difference between the second and the upcoming third instalment of the Left 4 Dead franchise, we think Valve will not deviate from that tradition.
-To consider all the signs and rumours, 2017 seems like the most feasible time for the release of Left 4 Dead 3, so perhaps we’ll see the upcoming title launch on November 17, 2017.
+Even though there’s a huge time difference between the second and the upcoming third installment of the Left 4 Dead franchise, we think Valve will not deviate from that tradition.
+To consider all the signs and rumors, 2017 seems like the most feasible time for the release of Left 4 Dead 3, so perhaps we’ll see the upcoming title launch on November 17, 2017.